 Secondary schools in Pembrokeshire offer comprehensive education for pupils of all abilities.
 The transfer from primary to secondary education normally takes place in the September following a child's eleventh birthday.
 For 3-16 schools the pupils will automatically transition to key stage 3, however parents do have parental choice and may choose to apply for another secondary school during the normal admission round process.
 The headteacher of your child's primary school can give you information regarding the secondary school that your child should normally attend.
-There are educational benefits in your child attending the secondary school linked to his or her primary school as part of the 'Cluster of Schools', see Part 1xii (page 14).
+There are educational benefits in your child attending the secondary school linked to his or her primary school as part of the 'Cluster of Schools', see Part 1xii.

 Information on secondary school transfer will be distributed during the Autumn term via the primary schools, before your child is due to go to secondary school.
-You will be asked to express a preference for a secondary school by the end of the Autumn term and you should use the Council's online application system accordingly.
-Your application will be considered and you will be informed of the outcome on the common offer date, see Part 1v (page 10) for Admissions Timetable.
+You will be asked to express a preference for a secondary school by the end of the Autumn term by submitting an online application form via the Pembrokeshire County Council website.
+All applications received on time will be considered together and you will be informed of the outcome on the common offer date.

-If there are more applications for places than there are places available the oversubscription criteria in Part 1viii (page 11) will be applied.
+If there are more applications for places than there are places available the oversubscription criteria in Part 1viii will be applied.